SaltyCoco/MeyitaAnalyticsDashboard/README.md

 <h2>Dashboards</h2>

 <p>Dashboards are selected by the public.
 If you have a topic you would like to see please contact via email, social media or              create a request in this repository</p>

 <h4>Big Pharma Dashboard</h4>

-        <p>This dashboard provides basic info for big pharma companies incorporated within the United States.
+    This dashboard provides basic info for big pharma companies incorporated within the United States.
 Along with basic company          preformance metrics, it also displays employee ratings in various categories.</p>